ojj11/require-falafel/README.md

 typeOfReplacement should be one of:

+- `['/absolute/paths/to/files.js', require.resolve('module-names')]` will
+  transform only the absolute paths specified in an array.
+Use `require.resolve` to get the absolute paths of libraries.
-- `RequireFalafel.INCLUDE_NO_NODE_MODULES`, the most conservative, will
+- `RequireFalafel.INCLUDE_NO_NODE_MODULES`, will transform `./` and `../`
-  transform `./` and `../` imports, but will not transform any npm modules in node_modules folders.
+  imports, but will not transform any npm modules in node_modules folders.
   Only available in node v11+.
 - `RequireFalafel.INCLUDE_FIRST_LEVEL_NODE_MODULES` same as above, but will transform only the top level of node_modules that are imported from `./` or `../` code.
 Only available in node v11+.
 - `RequireFalafel.INCLUDE_NODE_MODULES` the most liberal, will
   transform all require calls, even those inside node_modules

 ### `requireFalafel.applyForBlock(block)`